RobWelbourn/click-to-call/README.md

 A simple web application that allows a user to make in-browser WebRTC calls to a preset phone number, using Twilio's Voice SDK, Deno, and the [Oak](https://oakserver.org/) web framework.

-The web page contains a button that creates a call, and one that ends the call.
+The demo web page contains a button that creates a call, and one that ends the call.

 To be useful, the call and end buttons should be placed in a [real web page](https://www.noradsanta.org/).
-That is why this example contains no layout or styling whatsoever -- it's really about the JavaScript code you need to embed in your web page, and how you manage calls on the back-end.
+That is why this example contains no layout or styling whatsoever: it's really about the JavaScript code you need to embed in your web page, and how you manage calls on the back-end.

 ## Features

 - Buttons for starting and ending calls
 - Twilio Voice SDK integration
 - Deno Oak server backend
-- Access token generation and rate limiting for Twilio
+- Access token generation

 ## Getting Started